bernatferragut/CCT/Explorations/Scratch 1.md

 **Learning Objectives:**
 * Create an interactive presentation on a subject of your choice using Scratch. - [GLOBAL GOALS LINK](https://kidscodejeunesse.org/global-goals)
-* Introduction to storytelling using Scratch
+* Explore storytelling using Scratch
 * Develop familiarity with the Scratch environment

 **Recommended grade level:** grades 3 - 9